-Visit the Luderitz Region just to see its famous wild horses of the Namib.
-Roaming the sparsely vegetated plains of the desert in small groups, these magnificent creatures come to drink from the trough at Garub, some 20 kilometers west of Aus, in Namibia.
+Visit the Luderitz Region just to see its famous wild horses of the Namib and treat yourself to special accommodation with some of our package deals on chosen safaris to Namibia.
+Roaming the sparsely vegetated plains of the desert in small groups, these magnificent creatures come to drink from the trough at Garub, some 20 km west of Aus, in Namibia.

 Head straight to the deserted diamond settlement of Kolmanskop in the dynamic dunes.
 Take a morning tour around the Ghost Town – seeing the popular ancient bowling alley.
 Rising from the sands in 1908 in a diamond rush, it is now sinking back into constantly moving sands.

-Spend time in Luderitz, a quaint Namibian town with a very good harbour.
+Spend time in Luderitz, a quaint Namibian town with a very good harbour, on the wild west coast.
 Founded in 1883, it started off as a trading post and has barely changed at all, hence its appeal.
 Fishing and Guano harvesting were the main industries here until diamonds were discovered in 1909 – and suddenly Luderitz grew.

 It’s a port that developed near Shark Island and is today best known for its colonial architecture, including some Art Nouveau work, and for its awesome wildlife including penguins, flamingos and ostriches.
 Visit the Luderitz museum in a town named after Adolf Lüderitz, founder of the German South West Africa colony.